JohnKendrick/PDielec/docs/_sources/CrystalRaman.rst.txt

 by using the reversed stack and mapping each integration point to the corresponding position in that reversed system.

+With the script option ``Approximate ES=True``, the reciprocal detector field is instead evaluated once at the laser frequency and reused for all modes.
+The resolved collection geometry is retained.
+The incident field is reused only when the optical system and signed angle match those of the detector field.
+The default is ``False``, which uses each mode's Stokes frequency.

 The detected channel can be p-polarised, s-polarised, or unpolarised.
 In the unpolarised case the p- and s-detected intensities are summed incoherently.